Why Your Brain Replays Conversations at Night (And How to Stop It)

 You attempt to drown out your thoughts instead of figuring out why they’re there.

-This kind of restlessness doesn’t feel like anxiety.
+Such restlessness doesn’t feel like anxiety.

-It’s harder to name—and that’s what makes it confusing.
+It’s harder to name, and that’s what makes it confusing.

 Studies suggest that overthinking is often linked to how the brain processes uncertainty and unresolved stress.